nuodb/terraform-provider-nuodbaas/docs/resources/project.md

   * `Expired` - The project and its databases have expired
   * `Failed` - The project has failed to achieve a usable state
   * `Deleting` - The project has been marked for deletion, which is in progress
+  * `RotatingCertificates` - TLS certificates rotation is in progress for this domain

 ## Import